MileHacker Logo

 Compared to Major Cities

-Specialized international restaurants are less frequent than in larger Nigerian cities.
+Specialized international restaurants are not as common as in larger Nigerian cities.

 Local Focus